 Vast Libraries of Research on Wellness

 A vast field of research examines countless theories.
 As lay investigators, hoping to just feel well, we can only grasp a few of the topics included in the psychology of wellness.
 We don’t need to know it all.
-But we do need to understand the science behind happiness, wellness and flourishing if we desire change.
+But we do need to understand some of the science behind happiness, wellness and flourishing if we desire change.

 Wellness is a Skill, Focusing on Key Areas

 As we expand our knowledge and practices, we grow.
 We experience flourishing.
 We move from simple existence to the fullness of life.
 A well-rounded approach lifts us above the pettiness and we transcend our current state of being.

 At Psychology Fanatic, we have spent thousands of hours exploring the psychological theories of wellness, writing hundreds of articles expanding on the topics.
 While we don’t believe in a step-by-step approach for wellness, we do believe that wellness proceeds from attending to key areas in our lives.

 Many psychologists list eight domains of wellness.
 Our wellness, then, comes from integrating many areas of life, finding life balance.
 These eight domains are: